gVallverdu/myScripts/VASP/README.rst

 Script concerning post or pre treatments with VASP.

+getCharges
+    Compute atomic charges from a Bader caclculations done with the bader program of the University of Texas at Austin.

 makeKpoins.py
     Create a KPOINTS file for a band structure calculation.
 This script use methods of pymatgen in order to compute and select high symetry lines in